 Encouraging people to publish and share reviews of your book is a key book-marketing activity, possibly the single most important of marketing task for a publisher.
-ALLi’s latest Quick & Easy Guidebook (now available in the Member Zone) focusses on how to get your first 50 book reviews.
+ALLi's latest Quick & Easy Guidebook focusses on how to get your first 50 book reviews (available for sale on the ALLi bookshop or free to members in the Member Zone: log in –>go to Advice –>Quick & Easy Guides).

 Reviews provide the social proof that is the bedrock of the purchasing-decision process for today’s consumer.
 Think about your own behaviour: ready to book a trip?
 You’ll check out online reviews of the location and specific hotels or restaurants.
 Looking for a new car?
 You’ll check to see if anyone has reported suspicious repair problems or to see which car dealership has the best customer service.